You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a prescription medication used to treat high cholesterol levels by reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is a prescription medication used to treat high cholesterol levels by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
+It belongs to a class of medications called statins, which are widely used to prevent cardiovascular disease.

 What is Fish Oil?

-The Interaction: Lipitor and Fish Oil
+Lipitor and Fish Oil Interactions: The Concerns

 Increased Risk of Bleeding